quantumghent/TensorTutorials/lectures/5-Tutorials/SymmetricTensors.md

 We will circle back to the implications of this symmetry later.

-As a warmup we will implement the Hamiltonian {eq}`eq:isingham` in the standard by encoding the matrix elements of the single-site operators $X$ and $Z$ into a complex array, and then combine them in a suitable way to get the Hamiltonian terms.
+As a warmup we will implement the Hamiltonian {eq}`eq:isingham` in the standard way by encoding the matrix elements of the single-site operators $X$ and $Z$ into aan array of complex numbers, and then combine them in a suitable way to get the Hamiltonian terms.
 Instead of using plain Julia arrays, we will use a representation in terms of `TensorMap`s over complex vector spaces.
-These will essentially just be wrappers around base arrays at this point, but their construction requires some consideration of the notion .
+These will essentially just be wrappers around base arrays at this point, but their construction requires some consideration of the notion of *spaces*, which generalize the notion of `size` for arrays.
 Each of the operators $X$ and $Z$ acts on a local 2-dimensional complex vector space.
-In the context of TensorKit.jl such a space can be represented as a `ComplexSpace(2)`, or using the convenient shorthand `ℂ^2`.
+In the context of TensorKit.jl such a space can be represented as `ComplexSpace(2)`, or using the convenient shorthand `ℂ^2`.
 A single-site Pauli operator maps from a domain physical space to a codomain physical space, and can therefore be represented as instances of a `TensorMap(..., ℂ^2 ← ℂ^2)`.
-The correponding data can then be filled in by hand according to the familiar Pauli matrices in the following way:
+The corresponding data can then be filled in by hand according to the familiar Pauli matrices in the following way:

 ```{code-cell} julia
 :tags: [hide-output]